calculus-ratiocinator/modus-tolens/README.md

-If P implies Q and Q is false, then P is false.</br>
+If P implies Q and Q is false, then P is false.
 (P → Q), ¬Q ⊢ ¬P